pallyj/boltc/README.md

 Bolt is a powerful coding language designed for expressiveness and speed.
 Bolt combines the ease-of-use of functional programming with the speed of C to make the ultimate language, suitable for any use-case.
 Bolt is inspired by Swift, Rust, Kotlin, and OCaml.
 The current version features:

-- immutable variables
+- immutable-by-default variables
-- integer, float, and string types
 - first-class functions
 - algebraic data structures
-- overridable operators
 - pattern matching
+- primitive types
+- first-class tuples and arrays
 - closures
+- trailing closure syntax
+- loops
+- guard statement
-- tuples
+- overloadable operators
 - compiler extensions

-Bolt eventually wants to be usable in any domain, but the first areas we are targeting are:
+The first releases of Bolt target:

+- Fast prototyping
 - Scripting
+- Webpages

+We are looking to expand into:

+- UI Development
+- Distributed computing
-- Fast webpages
+- Servers

 Check out the [wiki](https://github.com/pallyj/boltc/wiki) for more details!